 Are you a college student who’s thinking about getting an MBA?
 And, did you know you could apply for your MBA right now without having to wait until you’re several years out of undergrad?

 In our other article on deferred admissions, we talked about how deferred admission programs are the ultimate opportunity for college students.
-Here, we talk about what some of the best deferred MBA programs have to offer, and what you can expect when applying to each of these programs as a deferred applicant.
+Here, we talk about what some of the best deferred MBA programs have to offer, and what you can expect when applying to deferred admission MBA programs.

 When doing your research, you probably wondered if the criteria are different when applying straight out of college compared to applying with 3-6 years of work experience.
 How do MBA programs evaluate your application when you’re just starting out in your career?
 Moreover, it can be hard for you to judge your eligibility and fit within an MBA program when you haven’t even begun your first full-time job!